-Carol Bruggeman began her role as the Interim Executive Director of the NFCA on Sept.
-1, 2015, was named Executive Director on Feb.
+Carol Bruggeman was named Executive Director on Feb.
 1, 2016 after serving in an interim basis since Sept.
 1, 2015.
-Under her leadership, Bruggeman, who signed a five-year contract in September 2018, has presided over the two highest-attended National Conventions in the NFCA’s 35-year history, while the NFCA has shown significant growth in all areas.
+Under her leadership, Bruggeman, who signed a five-year contract in September 2018, has presided over the three highest-attended National Conventions in the NFCA’s 38-year history, while the NFCA has shown significant growth in all areas.